kammitama5/kammitama5.github.io/_posts/2020-07-17-Friday-July-17th.md

   programme in Mexico!".
 It was just a firework going off, and it was a tongue in cheek joke.
 But the other side of that cheek is the idea of what it means to grow up in a place without a Space programme; what it means to grow up not seeing like you suit up to explore new worlds.
 - Similarly, what would grassroots AI look like?
-I've been thinking about things like code-switching, and how that isn't represented in AI today, in our natural language processing systems, because it wasn't make for people *like us* who codeswitch.
+I've been thinking about things like code-switching, and how that isn't represented in AI today, in our natural language processing systems, because it wasn't made for people *like us* who codeswitch.
 But codeswitching is something that is so natural to us; tune in to any dancehall song or rapso and you hear artistes switch between colloquial phrases; in and out like they are weaving a tapestry.